 $750,000 NSF Phase II grant is awarded to Elementum 3D

-Expansion In Metal Additive Manufacturing
+Expansion in Metal Additive Manufacturing

 Elementum 3D, a metal additive manufacturing materials and parameters development company, is thrilled to announce we were awarded a Phase II SBIR grant of $750,000 from the National Science Foundation (NSF) for nickel superalloy development for AM.
 The award comes as an initiative for the NSF aimed at optimizing the use of additive manufacturing and nanotechnology.
 The grant will be used to accelerate the development and commercialization of high application temperature nickel superalloy metal matrix composite (superalloy-MMC) feedstock and processing parameters for additive manufacturing.